Egypt aims to end late-night shopping to save energy

 On Tuesday, the first working day after the Eid al-Adha holidays, police will begin handing out fines to any owner of a shop open after 10 p.m. and to cafes and restaurants that stay open past midnight, said Kamal.

-After a second fine, the government might withdraw an offending shopkeeper’s license.
+After a second fine, the government might withdraw an offending shopkeeper’s licence.
 The rules would not apply on weekends or holidays.

 Success with the plan would suggest the new government of Islamist President Mohamed Mursi, the winner of Egypt’s first free and fair elections for the leadership, was marking a clear break with its unaccountable predecessors.

-Failure would suggest official foot-dragging and popular hostility to the police continue, setting a bad precedent for more vital reforms such as streamlining a bloated bureaucracy, cutting energy subsidies and rationalizing taxation.
+Failure would suggest official foot-dragging and popular hostility to the police continue, setting a bad precedent for more vital reforms such as streamlining a bloated bureaucracy, cutting energy subsidies and rationalising taxation.

 Some say the government is setting itself up for a fall with the new rules on shop closures.